SamuelSchepp/safe-any/README.md

 ### Getting the object's type

-The `type` property can be used to determin the object's type.
+The `type` property can be used to determine the object's type.
 This is useful for custom parsing of tree structures or fallback mechanics.

 Possible types are: